TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 export default App;
 ~~~

-And now, we don't get the browser reloading everytime we click the link on the navbar!
+And now, we don't get the browser reloading every time we click the link on the navbar!

 ### Nested Routes, Outlets And Dynamic Segments